rrainey/obliq/README.md

 ## Architecture and MVP Implementation Tasks

-The application architecture is described in design/archiecture.md - the required implementation tasks to construct the MVP are outlined in design/tasks.md
+The application architecture is described in ```design/archiecture.md``` - the required implementation tasks to construct the MVP are outlined in ```design/tasks.md```

+I am currently using Claude as a coding companion.
 We are working down the task list sequentially.
 The next task to be implemented will be "Implement Output Port Block Node".

 ## Learn More